loliea/Work-with-data-Week3Project/README.md

 This repository contains 3 files that were requested for the project:
  - This readme file.
  - The dataset named final_X.txt which is the output of the project.
+ - A file named script.R which is the actual script that will generate teh output file final_X from the source data.
  - A file named CookBook.md that contains description of the source of the dataset, the steps to produce the datasets from the source data and the description of the content of the dataset named final_X.txt